Workplace Violence Prevention in Health Care Facilities - Occupational Health

-Behind the scenes, here’s how VA makes it possible to maintain safety for Veterans, VA staff and visitors:
+Behind the scenes, here’s how VHA makes it possible to promote safety for Veterans, VHA staff, and visitors:

-- VA has developed violence prevention programs that teach VA employees how to recognize, de-escalate, and moderate disruptive or threatening incidents.
+- VHA has developed violence prevention programs that teach VHA employees how to recognize, de-escalate, and moderate disruptive or threatening incidents.
 When such an event occurs, employees are better equipped to handle it and prevent disturbance to other Veteran patients.

-- VA has developed an innovative system that shares information from ethics committees, VA police, ombudsman, attorneys (general counsel), and VA clinicians.
-This network helps VA personnel to identify violence risk and to stop it before it escalates.
+- VHA has developed an innovative system that shares information from ethics committees, VA police, ombudsman, attorneys (Office of General Counsel), and VHA clinicians.
+This network helps VHA personnel to identify violence risk and to stop it before it escalates.

-- All VA medical centers must have a Disruptive Behavior Committee, headed by a senior clinician, to advise and make recommendations about incidents that do occur and to prevent others in the future.
+- All VA Medical Centers must have a Disruptive Behavior Committee, headed by a senior clinician, to advise and make recommendations about incidents that occur, and to help prevent future incidents.

-- Veterans Health Administration (VHA) uses a secure reporting system to identify these incidents and manage violence risks.
-One feature of this system is that it can alert VA employees, within the first minutes of a medical visit, to information necessary to promote Veteran and staff safety during the visit.
-When warranted, and after an extensive and individual review, VA may limit the time, place, and manner in which healthcare is delivered to those who pose a violence risk to themselves and others.
-All Veterans maintain full access to care VA provides.
+- VHA uses a secure notification system to communicate healthcare delivery safety plans.
+One feature of this system alerts VHA employees, within the first minutes of a medical visit, to information necessary to promote Veteran and staff safety during the visit.
+When warranted, and after an extensive and individual review, VHA may limit the time, place, and manner in which healthcare is delivered to those who pose a violence risk to themselves and others.
+All Veterans maintain access to VHA care.

 For more information, read the article, Preventing Patient Violence in VA Health Care (2.6 MB, PDF) on pages 14-15 in VAnguard magazine.

-Learn about the program objectives of VA's Behavioral Threat Management and Violence Prevention programs.
+Learn about the program objectives of VHA's Workplace Violence Prevention Program.